 Simple English definitions for legal terms

-Read a random definition: international relations
+Read a random definition: deadly force

 The federal-funds rate is the interest rate that banks charge each other when they lend money overnight.
 This happens when one bank has extra money and another bank needs some money to cover their expenses.
 The rate is set by the Federal Reserve and can affect how much it costs for people and businesses to borrow money from banks.